 Isaac Netwon is synonymous with apples and gravity.
-He rose to become the most influential scientist of the 17th-century, whose ideas became the basis for modern physics, after very humble beginnings.
-But first, the big question: Did an apple really fall on Newton’s head and spur him to figure out gravity?
+He rose to become the most influential scientist of the 17th century, his ideas becoming the foundation of modern physics, after very humble beginnings.
+But first, the big question: Did an apple really fall on Newton's head and spur him to figure out gravity?
 Historians say there is likely no more than a grain of truth to the story.

 Sir Isaac Newton was born, premature and tiny, in 1642 in Woolsthorpe, England.
 His father, wealthy but uneducated, died before Newton was born, and he ended up being raised by his grandmother after his mother remarried.
 It’s said he didn’t excel at school, but he ended up studying law at Trinity College Cambridge, part of Cambridge University.
 He worked as a servant to pay his bills.
 And he kept a journal about his ideas.

 What got Newton interested in math?
-He bought a book on the subject and couldn’t comprehend it.
-After getting his bachelors degree in 1665, he studied math physics, optics and astronomy on his own (Cambridge was closed for a couple years due to the Black Death plague).
+He bought a book on the subject and couldn't comprehend it.
+After getting his bachelor's degree in 1665; he studied math, physics, optics and astronomy on his own (Cambridge was closed for a couple of years due to the plague known as the Black Death).
 By 1666 he had completed his early work on his three laws of motion.
-Later he got his masters degree.
+Later he got his master's degree.

 - An object will remain in a state of inertia unless acted upon by force.